tailwindlabs/tailwindcss.com/source/docs/upgrading-to-v1.blade.md

 ## Upgrade steps for all users

-These changes affect all users, whether you are using Tailwind with PostCSS and your own custom config file, or just using the default config file or CDN.
+These changes affect all users, whether you are using Tailwind with PostCSS and your own custom config file, or using the default config file or CDN.

 1. [Update Tailwind](#1-update-tailwind)
 2. [Update your config file](#2-update-your-config-file)